 On Wednesday evenings, all are invited to participate in the Fellowship of St. Catherine, an educational ministry of our parish.
 The first meeting was held last Wednesday, October 16, and the participants agreed to read the text entitled, The Winter Pascha by Fr.
 Thomas Hopko of Blessed Memory.
 In his book, Fr.
 Thomas provides brief but very informative reflections on the main spiritual themes of the season of Advent, the Nativity and Holy Theophany.
-If you are interested participating in the Fellowship, please contact Eileen Greiner @ 412-559-6648 for more information.
-The next meeting will be held in our parish hall this Wednesday, October 23 at 7:00 p.m.
+The meetings will be held on Wednesday's at 7:00 p.m.

 Church School Announcements

 The first day of Church School and SOYO 2019 will be Sunday, September 15th 2019.

 Church School classes meet at 9:30am on Sundays for Elementary through High School students and immediately following Divine Liturgy for our younger students.